OpenRefine/OpenRefine/docs/docs/manual/exporting.md

 Once your data is cleaned, you will need to get it out of OpenRefine and into the system of your choice.
 OpenRefine outputs a number of file formats, can upload your data directly into Google Sheets, and can create or update statements on Wikidata.

-You can also export your full project data so that it can be opened by someone else using OpenRefine (or yourself, on another computer).
+You can also [export your full project data](#export-a-project) so that it can be opened by someone else using OpenRefine (or yourself, on another computer).

 ## Export data

 Many of the following options only export data in the current view - that is, with current filters and facets applied.
 Some will give you the choice to export your entire dataset or just your current view.

-To export from a project, click the Export button at the top right corner and pick the format you want.
+To export from a project, click the <span class="menuItems">Export</span> dropdown button at the top right corner and pick the format you want.
 You options are:

 *   Tab-separated value (TSV) or Comma-separated value (CSV)
 *   HTML-formatted table